Star Store Now Accepting Your Requests for Space

 Advancing the Creative Economy:

-About the A&BC’s Cultural Land Trust
+About A&BC’s

 Systemic inequities and limited access to capital have prevented artists and cultural organizations from securing one of their most important strategic imperatives: space.
 A tectonic shift is required to support independent artists and cultural organizations and ensure they can remain in the communities they serve.

-The Arts & Business Council of Greater Boston (A&BC) created a Cultural Land Trust to provide access to affordable, permanent, equitable, quality space to foster the growth of the creative sector and promote economic, social, and community development.
+The Arts & Business Council of Greater Boston (A&BC) created a Creative Land Trust to provide access to affordable, permanent, equitable, quality space to foster the growth of the creative sector and promote economic, social, and community development.
 The organization secures cultural assets by leveraging public and private partnerships, creative financing instruments, philanthropy, and more.
 This land trust model ensures the perpetual availability of creative spaces and serves as a framework for generational investment and legacy planning.

 All photos courtesy of Sasha Pedro